 Many or all of the companies featured provide compensation to LendEDU.
 These commissions are how we maintain our free service for consumers.
 Compensation, along with hours of in-depth editorial research, determines where & how companies appear on our site.

 Black-owned banks can be traced back to the Reconstruction Era.
 African-Americans had been freed from slavery, and they needed to establish themselves financially.
 However, traditional banks often wouldn’t work with them.
 Black-owned banks opened up giving African-Americans a place to do their banking.
 They could open savings accounts, get mortgages, and more from these banks.

 While black-owned banks aren’t as prominent as they once were, they still play an important role in the African-American community.
 Just look at the percentage of mortgage loans given to African Americans to get an idea of how important these banks are.

 In 2011, 67 percent of mortgage loans provided by black-owned banks went to African-Americans.
 That same year, only one percent of mortgage loans made by community banks that were not run by minorities went to African-Americans.

 These banks don’t just provide mortgage loans to the black community, they also help revitalize low-income areas.
 These banks give low-income consumers access to credit and other products they wouldn’t normally get.

 Most importantly, they cater to a demographic that is woefully underserved.
 Approximately 53 percent of African-Americans are underbanked or unbanked.
-That means they use services such as check cashers.
 That is close to twice the amount of underbanked and unbanked Americans when looking at all demographics.

 Products and Services Offered by Black-Owned Banks